 Institute Review Committee

-The committee reviews applications for APWA Public Works Institute template, makes recommendations about changes to institute policies and assists chapters that are interested in starting an institute.
-The Institute Review Committee holds periodic conference call meetings of approximately one hour duration, and members also contribute time for review of documents prior to the call.
+The Committee reviews applications for APWA Public Works Institute template, makes recommendations about changes to institute policies and assists chapters that are interested in starting an institute.
+The Institute Review Committee holds periodic conference call meetings of approximately one hour duration, and may also contribute time for review of documents prior to the call.

 International Affairs Committee

 The IAC works to enhance the quality and efficiency with which public works infrastructure and services are provided around the world by facilitating the development and exchange of members, ideas, information and technology among persons professionally involved in the delivery of such facilities and services.
-Five members of the IAC also serve on the Jennings Randolph International Fellowship Review Task Force and review the applications for the Jennings Randolph International Fellowship Program and in turn make a recommendation to the Committee regarding the Jennings Randolph International Fellows.
-Final confirmation of the Jennings Randolph International Fellows is determined by the Eisenhower Word Affairs Institute.
 The IAC holds one monthly conference call meeting and an annual face-to-face meeting at PWX.
 Each IAC member is also asked to participate in a subcommittee; subcommittees meet via conference call as needed.
 Additional contribution of time is based upon commitment of committee members to various assignments.
 Learn more about the IAC.

 Professional Development Committee